prmadev/amirographycom/content/blog/power_structure_of_the_social_networks/index.md

 government's like this tend to have a lot of controversial and theatrical surfaces, but end-up deciding things behind closed doors.

-{% tip(header="Example") %}
-Think of: USA during recent years, as it managed to put a huge people's involvement.
+> Think of: USA during recent years, as it managed to put a huge people's involvement.
-{% end %}

 ## Low Centrality, Low Natural-Resources, Low People-involvement